Cervical Cancer Screening (Pap Test)

 There are many different causes for abnormal results, and only a small percentage of women with abnormal Pap test results have changes that might progress to cancer.

-If precancerous changes are found, there are several treatment options that can usually be done in your doctor's office.
+If precancerous changes are found, there are are several treatment options that can usually be done in your doctor's office.

 Lower Your Risk for Cervical Cancer

-If You Have Symptoms But It Isn't Time for a Pap Test
+If You Have Symptoms Between Pap Tests

 Some symptoms should be checked right away.
 If you have any of the following symptoms, or other symptoms that concern you, talk to your doctor even if it isn't time for your Pap test.